-We have extensive experience of working with invasive non-native species (INNS) for a wide range of clients, including government bodies, port authorities and water companies.
+We have extensive experience of working with invasive non-native species for a wide range of clients, including government bodies, port authorities and water companies.
 This includes surveys of marine and freshwater macroinvertebrates, fish, aquatic and riparian plants and algae.

 APEM’s staff includes nationally and internationally known scientists involved in creating identification guides and risk assessments.